apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/configuration/configuration.md

 4. Connect to the database to verify whether the parameters are modified.

-   The whole searching process has a 30-second delay since it takes some time for kubelete to synchronize modifications to the volume of the pod.
+   The whole searching process has a 30-second delay since it takes some time for kubelet to synchronize modifications to the volume of the pod.

    ```bash
    kbcli cluster connect mysql-cluster